It’s about the wine. That’s what Sirromet will tell you.

 When you consider the vast majority of Sirromet’s grapes are grown not on the estate but three hours south-west in the Granite Belt, it’s easy to shorthand the place not as a winery but as a Disneyland-style set, just with more plonk and fewer animatronics.

-Sanctuary, Sirromet’s brand-new glamping experience, is part of this broad approach to business.
+Sanctuary, a glamping experience at Sirromet, is part of this broad approach to business.
 Initially it feels like one more perfectly executed diversion; there are 18 tented pavilions scattered across a lower section of the property overlooking a beautiful, tree-lined lagoon.

 The digs themselves are something else.
 Each is an enormous space with a queen bed, lounge area and bureau.
 The back of the pavilion, with its ensuite, wardrobe and well-stocked minibar, is built more like a cabin in crisp-white VJ boards.
 But zip down the canvas sides of the living area and you can soon pretend you’re on safari (in south-east Queensland).